 - Language Training and Test Preparation Courses.
-Cost of revenues for our language training and test preparation course from our continued operations increased by 34.1% from US\$245.2 million for the fiscal year ended May 31, 2012 to US\$328.7 million for the fiscal year ended May 31, 2013, primarily due to the factors discussed in "-Results of Operations-Fiscal Year Ended May 31, 2013-Operating Costs and Expenses-Cost of Revenues." - Primary and Secondary School Education.
+Cost of revenues for our language training and test preparation course from our continued operations increased by 34.1% from US\$245.2 million for the fiscal year ended May 31, 2012 to US\$328.7 million for the fiscal year ended May 31, 2013, primarily due to the factors discussed in "-Results of Operations-Fiscal Year Ended May 31, 2013 Compared to Fiscal Year Ended May 31, 2012-Operating Costs and Expenses-Cost of Revenues." - Primary and Secondary School Education.
 Cost of revenues for our primary and secondary school education from our continued operations increased from US\$8.2 million for the fiscal year ended May 31, 2012 to US\$8.4 million for the fiscal year ended May 31, 2013, primarily due to an increase in teaching fees paid to our teachers.